Hey there! Planning a trip to a new city? Worried about staying safe?

 Pay attention

-Accidents can happen anytime, but they are especially frustrating when they wreck a vacation.
-Many accidents can be avoided if you pay attention, drive the speed limit, don't feed wildlife, stay on the trail, swim where you are supposed to, wear a life jacket…
+Many vacation-wrecking accidents can be avoided if you pay attention, drive the speed limit, don't feed wildlife, stay on the trail, swim where you are supposed to, wear a life jacket…

 Be alert and observant.
 A safe neighborhood or situation can quickly become sketchy.
-Don't panic if you find yourself in a situation that suddenly feels unsafe, but do what you can to get out of it quickly.
-My family has experienced this in both cities and in rural areas.
+Don't panic if you find yourself in a situation that suddenly feels unsafe, but do what you can to change it quickly.
+My family has experienced this in both cities and rural areas.

-Our last hotel in New York City was a Homewood Suites a few blocks from Times Square.
-It was a nice hotel, but there were a surprising number of sketchy-looking people on the street outside.
-We minded our own business and used the buddy system and had no problems.
+Our last hotel in New York City was a Homewood Suites near Times Square.
+It was a nice hotel, but there were usually sketchy-looking people on the street outside.
+We minded our own business and stuck together, and had no problems.

-We encountered a black bear on a short walk around our condo complex in Steamboat Springs, Colorado.
+We spotted a black bear on a short walk around our resort in Steamboat Springs, Colorado.
 It was eating from an unsecured bag of trash just a few feet from our building.
-Once again, we minded our own business and gave the bear plenty of space and we had no problems.
+Once again, we minded our own business and gave the bear plenty of space.
+We had no problems.

 Err on the safe side

 When in doubt, choose the option that feels safest.
-This is usually not the cheapest option, but I enjoy my vacation a lot more when I feel safe.
+This is not always the cheapest option, but I enjoy my vacation more when I feel safe and comfortable.
 It's always worth a few extra dollars.

 We took our last cruise to Mexico in Spring 2022, while many pandemic precautions were still in place.
 There were also safety concerns for American tourists in Mexico and Belize, with official warnings on the U.S. State Department travel website.

 We usually plan our own cruise excursions.
-But under the circumstances, we decided to book official excursions through the cruise line.
-This plan basically kept us inside a “tour bubble” all the time.
-It wasn't ideal, but we felt safe, had a lot of fun, and made good family memories.
+Under the circumstances, we decided to book official excursions through the cruise line.
+This plan kept us inside a “tour bubble” all the time.
+It wasn't ideal, but we felt safe, had fun, and made good family memories.

 Related: Tips for Planning Cruise Excursions